pkardas/shapes/README.md

 Then rework starter to accept drawing requets through POST using following example: https://fastapi.tiangolo.com/tutorial/body/

-In order to complete this task you will need also add following line in `drawing.py`:
+In order to complete this task you will need also add following line in `drawing.py` (at the top of the file, below imports):

 ```
 matplotlib.use("Agg")